ilkoTheTiger/reactify/README.md

-# reactify
+# This is the repository of project CleanIT

-SoftUni Project Defence with React
+## SoftUni Project Defence with React